That’s What She Said

 by Kimothy Joy

-I was over the moon to win this book from Harper Collins and I’m actually blown away by how beautiful it is.
+I was over the moon to win That’s What She Said from Harper Collins and I’m actually blown away by how beautiful it is.
 I’ve been reading it with my morning coffee and everyone who passes by the kitchen is drawn to it like a magnet.
 They then sit leafing through the quotes from influential women and literally marveling at the stunning illustrations.

 An artist and activist committed to the empowerment of women and girls has created a gorgeous illustrated volume, blending watercolor and short biography to showcase the contributions of more than fifty influential female leaders whose words and actions are a passionate call to arms.